 The bronze NNAS map and compass course is ideal for beginners or for those who have been walking for a while and keep getting lost!
 We follow the syllabus of the National Navigation Award Scheme (NNAS), a structured way to learn navigation skills.

-The course starts on Saturday morning with a short indoor session – a chance to meet each other and discover why are you here and what are you hoping to get from the course.
+The course starts on Saturday morning – a chance to meet each other and discover why are you here and what are you hoping to get from the course.

-The we head out to spend the rest of the day outside, in small groups, on a series of practical exercises designed to get you using your map properly.
+The day will be spent outside, in small groups, on a series of practical exercises designed to get you using your map properly.
 Areas that will be covered include map detail, timing, pacing, ticking off, setting maps, linear navigation etc. The day finishes at around five in the afternoon.

 Sunday – Another practical day consolidating the skills learned yesterday.
 Today will include an opportunity to navigate a section or two on your own.
 Feedback will be given during the day and at the end and advice will be given on your next navigational steps.